BASIS OF TAXATION OF PROPERTY INCOME

 The taxation treatment of income from property is governed largely by ITTOIA 2005 s272.
 The main rule regarding allowable expenses is that they must be wholly and exclusively for the purposes of the business.
 Any element of private use will disqualify a claim for the expense.
 However the HMRC Manual at BIM 37600 instructs inspectors to adopt a realistic interpretation that is generally helpful.

-Accounts are therefore prepared on the normal basis for businesses excluding any items of expenditure where there is a duality of purpose.
-From 6th April 2016 the Wear and Tear Allowance is abolished and all replacements of furniture and equipment on a like for like basis is an allowable expense though there remains no relief for the initial expenditure.
+Accounts are therefore prepared on the normal (accrual) basis for businesses excluding any items of expenditure where there is a duality of purpose.
+From 6th April 2016 the Wear and Tear Allowance is abolished and all replacements of furniture and equipment on a like-for-like basis is an allowable expense though there remains no relief for the initial expenditure.

 Commonly overlooked items for which tax relief is available are the cost of travel, and the cost of telephone calls.
 If the letting business is substantial there may be some justification in making a claim for the additional cost of working from home in maintaining records etc. If the lettings business is substantial and a vehicle is used a lot in connection with the business it may be possible to claim Capital Allowances on it (restricted to the business proportion of its use).
 If the property is jointly owned and one party has income taxable at the basic rate and the other is taxable at the higher rate then you should ask the basic rate tax payer to undertake the management of the property and pay him/her accordingly.
 That income is taxable at the basic rate and reduces the higher rate taxpayers liability.